hberginc/wine_ratings_data_analysis/README.md

  * Surprisingly, there was a statistical difference with French and Californian wines. **French wines do have a greater average rating than Californian wines**, gathering a p_value of 1.429e-07.

 Before stocking up on Chablis, the image below shows the cumulitive distribution functions for the regions in question.
-The minimal differences in the slopes of each region does not highlight our statisticaltests findings.
+The minimal differences in the slopes of each region does not highlight the previous statistical findings noted above.
 Investigating the slight variation in slope would note minor differences in our wine's point values.

 ![picture](images/side_by_side_cdf.png)